 Informal separations happen when one spouse simply moves out of the home.
 As covered in a previous post, this can give the other spouse significant advantages if a divorce occurs down the road.
 If a divorce is later decided upon as the way to proceed, the person who had remained in the home may have more rights to maintain ownership as well as more access to the items within the home.
 The person who moved out may find him/herself at a disadvantage if the relationship has now dissolved past the point of being able to negotiate openly and fairly.
 However, sometimes informal separations are a cooling off period and the couple may decide to remain together.
 Every couple’s situation is different.

-Legal separation is different because it actually goes through the court system.
+Legal separation is uniquely different from Informal Separation because it actually goes through the court system.
 It does not dissolve the marriage, but it still allows the courts to outline the rights and responsibilities of each party during the separation period.

 The family lawyers at Barna, Guzy, and Steffen can listen to your unique situation and advise you as to whether or not this step might be right for your case.
 Don’t try to do this alone: contact us for a consultation today and begin the process to protect your rights and interests during your divorce or separation in Minnesota.

 Our law firm was founded in 1938 and our mission is to serve the community by providing the best legal service for our clients to achieve their goals and guide them as they go through difficult times.
 The Family Lawyers at BGS approach each case with sensitivity to the client’s individual needs and will keep clients updated and informed as the case proceeds.